HarryWuuuuu/Coding_Three/README.md

 # Introduction
 This project is based on my previous research about Human-Computing Integration.
 Human-Computer Integration (HInt) is an emerging paradigm in which computational and human systems are closely in- terwoven.
 (Florian ‘Floyd’ Mueller et al., 2020, p.1).

-In this project, I tried to use machine learning to predict the future form of integrated body, and observe how machine understands this new human state.
+In this project, I tried to use machine learning to predict a visual protrait of this new form of human, and observe how machine understands this new human state.

+# Music
+I select the first section of Also sprach Zarathustra as the background music of this project.
+This tone poem is created by Richard Strauss.
+And it is inspired by Friedrich Nietzsche's philosophical 1883–1885 novel Thus Spoke Zarathustra, which implies the relationship of ape to man and man to Superman.

+The first section of Also sprach Zarathustra implies the transformations from human to integrated human.
+It was also used in the 2001: A Space Odyssey to signify the evolutionary transformations, first from ape to man, then from man to Star-Child.
+Inspired by this film, I would like to express the same feeling within the notion of integrated human.

 # Idea
 The first section of Also sprach Zarathustra is selected as the beginning of 2001: A Space Odyssey by Stanley Kubrick.
 It implies the rise of human.